invertedv/chutils/README.md

 **Writing Data**
 - Creation of text files
 - Creation of ClickHouse tables via three routes:
-    - from textfiles using clickhouse-client (package file)
+    - from text files using clickhouse-client (package file)
     - from VALUES statements built with sql.Writer
     - from SQL directly using sql.Reader